 Here’s a passage from my memoir, due out towards the end of the year –

 What was wrong with these people?
-Not only did they not work, they complained constantly when they did work.
-And this brought me to a gripe that had seriously irked me since my arrival in France, a major gripe that could be summed up in two words: Customer Service.
+They complained constantly.
+And this brought me to a gripe that seriously irked me since my arrival in France, a major gripe that could be summed up in two words: Customer Service.